15 Steps to Become the Person You Want to Be

-Meditation 5-10 minutes a day is a great way to start, but if that’s not your thing for one reason or the other, then journaling can also help you become more mindful of your feelings and thought.
+Meditating for 5-10 minutes a day is a great way to start, but if that’s not your thing for one reason or the other, then journaling can also help you become more mindful of your feelings and thoughts.

 Give it a try.

 7. Let go of your frustrations

 I know it can be frustrating to become aware of things you don’t like about yourself or realize there are many things about yourself you don’t know.

 What matters is that you’re reading this article, and that’s already a sign that tells me you want to do something about the things that bother you.

 Growing with intention and becoming the person you want to be takes patience, self-love, and time.

 Use journaling to put your frustrations down on paper.
 Let them flow and go.